Korea's Economic Adjustments Under the IMF-supported Program--Presentation by Kunio Saito

 The outlook for 1998 is certainly not bright.
 It is going to be a difficult year.
 But it is a year of consolidation and the year to prepare for the future.
 I personally believe, strongly, that Korea will resume rapid growth once this consolidation phase is over.
 The Asian miracle is not over, at least in Korea.

 Mr. Chairman.
 Let me now conclude my rather lengthy presentation.
 I have three points.

-competitiveness, enhance the efficiency of the economy as a whole, and thereby pave the way for rapid
+Second, structural measures--entailing financial sector and other corporate restructuring as well as labor redeployment--are painful in the short-run but are in the nation’s best interest in the longer-run.
+These measures strengthen enterprises’ competitiveness, enhance the efficiency of the economy as a whole, and thereby pave the way for rapid growth.

 Third, under the program, liberalization of the capital account and some remaining trade restrictions

 have been accelerated.
 Also, improvements are being made regarding the traditional